Is your child ready for a cell phone? Take this quiz to find out.

 Fraud consultation and identity restoration

-In case you become the victim of identity theft, Kroll’s website advertises access to fraud consultants and licensed identity theft investigators to help you recover [*].
+One of the main benefits of signing up for Kroll's services is access to fraud consultants and licensed identity theft investigators to help you recover from identity theft.

 Here are a few examples of the support you can receive from Kroll’s fraud consultation team: